Taking DIY to the extreme. Please check with your doctor before attempting this at home. And wear proper shoes, for goodness sake.

-You’re going to think I’ve gone whack-o when I tell you how I just finished removing tons of asphalt from my driveway.
+You’re going to think I’ve gone whacko when I tell you how I just finished removing tons of asphalt from my driveway.
 By myself.
 With my bare hands.

 In one short morning, I had removed a substantial chunk of driveway (and max-ed out the weight limit of the city-provided garbage can, meaning, I couldn’t move it myself anymore).

 I decided not to let capacity issues hold me up, figuring that I could keep loosening the asphalt, bagging it in smaller quantities, and testing out the strength of the city garbage men to see what they’d accept.
-Worst they could do is deny it, or maybe break the bags into a million pieces and leave me with a bigger mess.
+The worst they could do is deny it, or maybe break the bags into a million pieces and leave me with a bigger mess.

 Good news?
-They bit the bait.
+They took every bag!

-Best described as an arcade game claw that repels from the top of a dump truck, the asphalt-filled bags were removed in a swift 2-minute jobber, as if the driver spent his entire childhood dropping quarters hoping to win a stuffed animal at the fair.
+Best described as an arcade game claw that repels from the top of a dump truck, the asphalt-filled bags were removed in a swift 2-minute jobber.
+It was as if the driver spent his entire childhood dropping quarters hoping to win a stuffed animal at the fair.
 (Best job ever?
 Or best job ever.)

 I gave a little foreshadowing earlier on about the ease of asphalt retrieval; the upper part of the driveway crumbled in my hand with minimal effort, as did the apron between the sidewalk and the road, but there was an angry little section about 70 sq. ft. in size that did. not. want. to. be. removed.